KryptonPortugal/Krypton/Krypton/Content/Mathematics/Mathematics.md

 - [[Applied Mathematics]]

 ### Managers of the page
-This page is currently managed by [[Tiago Veríssimo and Duarte Medeiros]], however we want this page to be managed by people other than us.
+This page is currently managed by [[Tiago Veríssimo and Duarte Medeiros]].

 ### Classification system
 Each page will be classified on the basis of the current **MSC2020** by the *AMS*.